-Two Generation Reproduction Inhalation Toxicity Study/MnCl2/OECD 416/Rats/GLP
+Two Generation Reproduction Inhalation Toxicity Study in rats/MnCl2/OECD 416/Oral/GLP

 This study was conducted under a worker’s safety programme to ascertain if exposure to any manganese base substance could lead to a disruption in reproductive performance of workers.
 As first steps, a literature review of all available published literature dating back 50 years

 produced equivocal results.
 It was therefore important to understand and be clear on the reprotoxicity potential any potential reprotoxic effects which could occur upon the exposure to manganese based substances.
 Manganese dichloride is a water soluble and readily

 bioavailable manganese specie.

 The objective of this study was to provide general information concerning the effects of manganese dichloride on reproductive performance in rats.
 F0 animals were randomised into 3 test groups exposed to 5, 10 and 20 μg/L and one control group (air only), each containing 28 males and 28 females.
 These animals were dosed for 10 weeks prior to mating, and then throughout mating, gestation and lactation until termination after the F1 generation had reached Day 21 of lactation.
 From each treatment group, at least 24 males and 24 females were retained for post weaning